The Bird-a-thon is on for 2022!

 If you aren't able to participate in the field but you want to support the effort, you or your business can donate directly to the Bird-a-Thon fund.
 All contributions are tax-deductible.
-If you want your contribution to go to a specific team, enter the team name where is says "add a note (optional)" on the donation form.
+If you want your contribution to go to a specific team, enter the team name where indicated on the donation form.

 What are the rules for the Delaware Bird-A-Thon?